The Players Club: Plot

 Ebony is offered a gig to dance at Ronnie's brother Junior's bachelor party.
-At the party, Junior beats and rapes her, leaving his friends to listen to it in full disgust and disbelief.
-Soon, Reggie, Clyde and the other guests leave, wanting no further involvement with Junior.
-When Ronnie discovers Ebony unconscious, she and Junior flee the hotel room as she scolds him.
-Later, Diamond discovers Ebony bloodied and unconscious on the bed.
-This proves to be the final straw for Diamond.
-Furious, Diamond grabs her gun and goes to the Players Club to find Ronnie, where they get into a brutal fistfight, while Blue stands guard at the door.
-Diamond wins and knocks out Tricks on her way out.
-Dollar Bill fires Diamond and Blue in retaliation as they leave.
+While Ronnie is outside smoking, one of St. Louis's henchmen, named Reggie, tricks Junior into raping Ebony.
+Reggie tells him that he and Clyde had run a train on her weeks ago, but it was spoiled by Diamond.
+Junior goes into Ebony's room while she is changing and against Ebony's pleas, Junior turns off the lights and violently beats and rapes her while his friends listen to it in disgust.
+The guys decide to leave the party and end their friendship with Junior.
+Ronnie discovers Junior with Ebony, and both flee the scene leaving Ebony in the motel room.
+Diamond and Blue arrive and they discover an unconscious and bloodied Ebony and they call 911.
+A furious Diamond then arrives at the Players Club and beats Ronnie up as punishment, avenging Ebony.
+Diamond then punches Tricks in the face and quits in front of Dollar Bill before she leaves with Blue.

 Ronnie and Tricks are arrested by the police.
 That same night, St. Louis comes to collect and personally shoots up the club.
 As Dollar tries to escape, he is captured by St. Louis' henchmen.
 Later, St. Louis' associate Brooklyn destroys the club with a LAW rocket.

 Ebony, still sporting the bruises from her rape, now has a job working at the shoe store.
 Ebony and Diana are back on good terms again.
-In voice-over, Diamond narrates the fates of the characters.
+In voice-over, Diamond narrates the fates of the characters, including herself, who is currently in a relationship with Blue.
+She now works on the news.